• Home

 Author: Lee

-These Cinnamon Sugar Donuts are the softest baked donuts that are loaded with cinnamon flavor.
-If that wasn't enough, they're coated in the most delicious combination...cinnamon sugar!
-Best yet, these little sugary clouds are gluten free, nut free eggless and easily vegan!
+These Cinnamon Sugar Donuts are the softest baked cinnamon donuts that are coated in the most delicious combination...cinnamon sugar!
+They're so light and fluffy but don't let their beautiful appearance fool you!
+They're so simple to make, no mixer is used at all!
+The batter comes together with just a whisk in less than one hour!
+Best yet, these little sugary clouds are gluten free, nut free eggless and can easily be vegan!

 Print Recipe Pin Recipe